 What is cuffing season?

 It’s getting colder, the nights are drawing in, and all you really want to do is snuggle up in front of the TV with someone special.
 If this sounds like you then you’re not alone.
 In fact, there’s a whole dating phenomenon named after the urge to couple up when it’s cold – cuffing season.
-Urban Dictionary defines cuffing season as the time of year when people who wouldn’t usually be looking for a relationship want to find someone to settle down with.
-Even if, in some cases, settling down only lasts four months!
+Urban Dictionary defines cuffing season as the time of year when people who aren’t usually looking for a relationship want to find someone to hunker down with.
+Even if, in some cases, it’s just for a few months.

 When is cuffing season?

-The exact dates of cuffing season are up for debate, but most commentators place it between November and March.
-This mean you’re coupled up throughout the coldest months and covered for milestone calendar dates such as Christmas and Valentine’s Day.
+The exact dates of cuffing season are up for debate but most commentators place it between November and March.
+This means you’re coupled up throughout the coldest months and covered for milestone dates such as Christmas and Valentine’s Day.